My story is one of adversity turned into purpose and power

-In my professional journey my highs were great, they still play out today, but the lows were often debilitating.
+My highs (the successes at work) were great, they still play out today, but the lows were often debilitating.
 Reaching middle management level across fields but experiencing this glass ceiling effect that I didn't have the words for but made me sad, angry or frustrated with systems and structures that were not equal nor fair for myself and often the individuals I served.
-At times my age, youthful looks, gender, race and more recently, disability were barriers that should never have been there.
-With this, I found myself always challenging ideologies, poor work practices, organisation culture and the lack of support in personal development.
+At times my age, youthful looks, gender, race and more recently, disability were barriers that should never be there.
+These experiences left me challenging ideologies, poor work practices, organisation culture and the lack of support in personal development.

-My work journey was filled with always trying to prove my worth and experience, often bullied because I did my job well or challenged poor practice.
-Sectors hardly invested in my development to ensure I carried out the best job I could, but a personal change came at the age of 32 while working in education when a student who had PSTD took me on a journey of learning about trauma and the impact.
+Much of my work journey was filled with trying to prove my worth and experience and within the support space required the best outcomes with little or no investment, but a personal change came at the age of 32 while working in education when a student who had PSTD took me on a journey of learning about trauma and the impact.

 This student did not trust anyone in the school, which took me a year to build trust with him and move my mentorship into therapeutic practice.